fortana-co/react-dropzone-uploader/README.md

 Files whose sizes fall outside the range `[minSizeBytes, maxSizeBytes]` are rendered in the dropzone with a special error status.
 Files rejected because they don't have the correct type, or because they exceed your max number of files, call `onChangeStatus` with special status values, but are not rendered.
 Read more in the __Props__ section below.

+## getUploadParams
+`getUploadParams` is a regular or async callback that takes a `fileWithMeta` object and returns the params needed to upload the file.
+If this prop isn't passed, then RDU will not initiate and manage file uploads.

+It should return an object with `{ fields (object), headers (object), meta (object), method (string), url (string) }`.

+The only required key is `url`. __POST__ is the default method. `fields` lets you [append fields to the formData instance](https://developer.mozilla.org/en-US/docs/Web/API/FormData/append) submitted with the request. `headers` sets headers using `XMLHttpRequest.setRequestHeader`, which makes it easy to authenticate with the upload server.

+Returning a `meta` object lets you merge new values into the file's `meta`, which is also something you can with `onChangeStatus`.

 ## fileWithMeta Objects
 RDU maintains an array of files it's currently tracking and rendering.
 The elements of this array are `fileWithMeta` objects, that contain the following keys: